BLavery/psuite-upython/README.md

 <img align="right" src="images/wifi.png">main.py then calls **wifi.py**.
 If your settings have nominated an AP mode password, then the ESP8266 AP server will start up on 192.168.4.1.

 If wifi has by now auto-connected as client to your local network, there is nothing more to do.
 Otherwise, each router credential listed in settings.py (and provided it is seen in a scan) will be tried for login.
-Its IP will display to terminal.
+The connected IP will display to terminal.

 wifi.py finishes by starting webrepl on the network(s) active.